 Apart from the dancing puppets, the band is also something that you should be paying attention to – musical instruments include flutes, erhu (two-stringed bowed musical instrument), pipa (four-stringed), and Đàn bầu, a one-stringed instrument that is unique in Vietnam with could make different sounds.

 The show lasts about 50 minutes and it’s pretty much what you would expect.
-We caught the show at 5:20 pm and then it’s about time for dinner~
+We caught the show at 5:20 pm and then it was about time for dinner~

-Leave the plastic at the hotel: Vietnam, when our of major cities, is still a cash-based economy.
+Leave the plastic at the hotel: Vietnam, when one of the major cities, is still a cash-based economy.
 Most places won’t accept credit cards and ATMs can be scarce.

 Ride a cyclo

-Pavements as motorbike parks: Motorcycles – mostly low power, small-engine scooters – are the primary means of transport and are everywhere in Vietnam.
+Pavements as motorbike parks: Motorcycles – mostly low-power, small-engine scooters – are the primary means of transport and are everywhere in Vietnam.
 It is estimated that the country’s 85 million people own around 30 million motorcycles.
 No wonder when a basic model only costs around US$500.
-With little room to expand urban roads and streets, the sheer numbers of motorcycles are often blamed for creating traffic jams, pollution, and accidents.
+With little room to expand urban roads and streets, the sheer number of motorcycles is often blamed for creating traffic jams, pollution, and accidents.
 After an earlier false start, compulsory wearing of the helmet has only been enforced since 2009.

 Wear a helmet: If you’re going to brave the traffic, make sure you take proper precautions.
 Always wear a helmet, avoid dangly jewelry and miniskirts and clip your bag to the bike to keep it safe from snatchers.
 Also, see if there is a storage area underneath the seat.